 Looking out for marks is a clue that there will be more than one step to answer a particular question.

-If you want to keep reminding your class about these SATs strategies during their revision, download a high-quality PDF version of this poster for free!
+If you want to keep reminding your class about these SATs strategies during their revision, you can also download a high-quality PDF version of the poster below for free!

 Online 1-to-1 maths lessons trusted by schools and teachers